-The course of the analysis consists of a description of the treatment to date, including representative verbatim excerpts, dreams, behaviour in the sessions, etc. Reports subsequent to the first report need not repeat material from earlier reports, and should focus on the analytic process, transference developments, any changes that have occurred, revised diagnosis and the like.
+The course of the analysis consists of a description of the treatment to date and should include major themes that have emerged in the therapy and a brief description of how the themes manifest themselves in therapy sessions.
+It should also include representative verbatim excerpts, dreams, behaviour in the sessions, and some examples of I said/they said process notes that illustrates the therapeutic process.
+Reports subsequent to the first report need not repeat material from earlier reports, and should focus on the analytic process, transference developments, any changes that have occurred, revised formulation and the like.
 These descriptions should be the basis of the formulations and theoretical discussion.
-4. Formulation:
+4. Formulation: course of the analysis.